-5.2.
-Understanding Why "Even p" Is QPTL-Expressible but Not PTL-Expressible
+5.2 Understanding Why "Even p" Is QPTL-Expressible but Not PTL-Expressible

 "Even p", as discussed in Section 2, is a typical case for showing PTL is strictly less expressive than Büchi automata.
-A plausible PTL formula for the property would be " $p \land \Box (p \to \bigcirc \bigcirc p)$ ".
+A plausible PTL formula for the property would be " $p \land \Box(p \to \bigcirc \bigcirc p)$ ".
 We translate the formula into a Büchi automaton, as shown in Figure 7(a), and open the "Even p" case in the repository, as shown in Figure 7(b).
-An equivalence test shows that the two automata are not equivalent and displays a counterexample, as shown in Figure 7(a) (again, an infinite word or sequence starts with position 0).
-The formula $p \land \Box (p \to \bigcirc \bigcirc p)$ is overly restrictive.
+An equivalence test shows that the two automata are not equivalent and displays a counter example, as shown in Figure 7(a).
+The formula $p \land \Box(p \to \bigcirc \bigcirc p)$ is overly restrictive.
 Once p holds at some odd position, this formula forces p to hold at all following odd positions, which is not required by "Even p".

-A correct QPTL formula is $\exists t: t \land \Box(t \leftrightarrow \neg \bigcirc t) \land \Box(t \to p)$.
+A correct QPTL formula is $\exists t : t \land \Box(t \leftrightarrow \sim \bigcirc t) \land \Box(t \to p)$.
 In this formula, t is an auxiliary variable that is true at all even positions and false at all odd positions along a computation.
 From the subformula $\Box(t \to p)$, we know that p must be true when t is true (at even positions), but p can be any value when t is false (at odd positions).
 The formula is translated into a Büchi automaton, as shown in Figure 7(c).
-One can perform an equivalence test on the translated automaton and the one in the repository to be assured that the formula indeed expresses "Even p".
+An equivalence test between the translated automaton and the one in the repository can be performed to ensure that the formula indeed expresses "Even p".

-5.3.
-Understanding Temporal Assume-Guarantee Formulae
+5.3 Understanding Temporal Assume-Guarantee Formulae

 Informally, an assume-guarantee specification asserts that "some property is guaranteed while the assumption holds".
-In the literature [CGP99, Tsa00, NT00], we can find at least three temporal logic formulations:
+In the literature [34, 2, 23], we can find at least three temporal logic formulations:

-1. $$\neg (p \ \mathcal{U} \neg q)$$
+1. $\neg (p \ \mathcal{U} \neg q)$ 2. $\Box (\odot \Box p \rightarrow q)$ 3. $q \ \mathcal{W} (\neg p \land q)$